 Ethernet: Our industrial switches offer 10 Mbps (Half-duplex) and 20 Mbps (Full-duplex) transmission rate over the Ethernet.

-Fast Ethernet: Our Fast Ethernet switches can transmit 100 Mbps (Half-duplex) and 200 Mbps (Full-duplex) rates.
+Fast Ethernet: The Fast Ethernet switches can transmit 100 Mbps (Half-duplex) and 200 Mbps (Full-duplex) rates.

 Gigabit Ethernet: The gigabit Ethernet switches assure 2000 Mbps data transmission rate.